shobman17/IITB-CPU/README.md

 - Navigate to the CPU/ folder
 - Open `CPU.vhd` and `Components.vhd` in Quartus
-- Change memory and programmer registers for specific instructions and compile
+- The memory entity in `Components.vhd` has been hard-coded for testing all instructions, however it can be customized.
+- Compile with `CPU.vhd` as top-level entity